risingwavelabs/risingwave-docs-legacy/docs/sql/commands/sql-select.md

 FROM employees;
 ```

 Here is an example of `SELECT DISTINCT ON`.
-The query returns the latest order for each unique `customer_id`. `ORDER BY` is used to ensure that the desired row, the latest order, appears first, or the row you get will be unpredictable.
+The query returns the latest order for each unique `customer_id`. `ORDER BY` is used to ensure that the desired row, that is, the row with the latest order date, appears first; otherwise, the returned row will be unpredictable.

 ```sql
 -- Retrieve the latest order for each unique customer.